awurthmann/docx-mail-merge-gmail/README.md

 3. Choose **App: Mail** and **Device: Other (e.g., MyComputer)**
 4. Copy the 16-character app password

+> 🔐 **Security Tip:** For extra safety, consider changing or revoking your App Password after each use, or on a regular basis.

 ### 3. Create a `config.py` File
 1. Copy the example config:
    ```bash